 Middlebury Institute of International Studies, Fisher School of Business

 MBA International Business, concentration Organizational Behavior and Leadership

-Hobbies and Interests: Being an awesome mama to baby Max, wine, cooking, adventure!, travel, skiing, cycling, the Giants, gardening, urban hiking, reading, Battlestar Galactica, baking the best banana bread you've ever had
+Being an awesome mama to toddler Max, wine, cooking, adventure, travel, skiing, cycling, the Giants, gardening, urban hiking, reading, Battlestar Galactica, baking the best banana bread you've ever had.

 Associate Director for Employer Relations

 Walking through the Ferry Building, grabbing a lunch at one of the food stands, and sitting on a bench by the water.

 I enjoy cooking and love to learn new, easy recipes and pairing appropriate wines.
 I got into tennis about 10 years ago and play actively on various tennis leagues.

 My family owned a small business, a Chinese take-out, and I learned food preparation and customer service techniques there.